ahmadmokaddam/cartella/README.md

   - Primal Folder compatibility seems to be something that the developer needs to take care of, nothing i did would work.
 (It seems to be related to the grid of the folder)

 ## version 0.6.1:
-  - Claims to fix the issues with inability to change side and top pinch factors
+  - Claims to fix the issues with inability to change side and top pinch factors (edit: it does :P)
   - Reverts bad changes to the method in creating the folder sizing
+  - Fixes issues on iPhone XS

+## version 0.7:
+  - At this time, Cartella is now deprecated.
+Cartella is replaced with a new, much more feature rich and less buggy tweak called Folded.
+It is available on Packix for FREE!